hmontenegro/biostar-recipes/docs/howto.md

 Now that you have complete access to a project you can populate it with data, collaborators, and recipes.

-We will show how to populate an empty project with these steps.

-   1. Adding collaborators

-   2. Importing data

-   3. Creating recipes

-   4. Runnning recipes and gathering results

 ## 1. Add collaborators